symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

     If you want to only use plain PHPCR without the PHPCR-ODM, you can simply not configure the ``odm`` section to avoid loading the services at all.
-Note that most CMF bundles by default use PHPCR-ODM documents.
+Note that most CMF bundles by default use PHPCR-ODM documents and thus need ODM enabled.

 PHPCR Session Configuration